Respiratory Viruses

 Other News

-• As of September 30th, Wisconsin has 758 confirmed cases of pertussis, compared to 51 reported in 2023.
-53 counties have had at least one case since January 1st, 2024.
+• As of December 23rd, Wisconsin has 2,365 confirmed cases of pertussis.
+70 counties have had at least one case since January 1, 2024.
+94 infants have been identified with pertussis and 12 have been hospitalized.

 Print | Sitemap